arjunmk4u/disease-prediction-dataset/README.md

 <br>

 ### Dataset features
-The extended_disease_prediction_dataset.csv file contains the csv file created using the program Key Variables:
+The extended_disease_prediction_dataset.csv file contains the csv file created using the program <br>
+Key Variables:

 -   **Patient ID:** Unique identifier for each patient.